www.cpcalive.com

 &FF 0,&3F,2,3

 The Cpc system exploits only the first configuration.
-In this configuration block 0 occupies memory space 0 to 03FFFh, block 1 space 04000h to 07FFFh, block 2 space 08000h to 0BFFFh and block 3 space 0C000h to 0FFFFh.
+In this configuration, block 0 occupies memory space 0 to 03FFFh, block 1 space 04000h to 07FFFh, block 2 space 08000h to 0BFFFh and block 3 space 0C000h to 0FFFFh.
 The screen exploits block 3.
 The higher part of block 2 contains the system variables.
 The lower part of block 0 is used by the system.
 BASIC programs are loaded by the system starting from the address 0170h.
-The binary data can beings loaded starting from the address defined using the Basic instruction "MEMORY".
-If they are executable programs, they could be called with the instruction "CALL".
+Binary data can be loaded starting from the address defined using the Basic instruction "MEMORY".
+If it is an executable program, it could be called with the instruction "CALL".

 To load an intel hex file in ram, make follow the file name by the ":X" marker where X represents the ram recipient configuration type.
 Valids hexadecimal values for loading in RAM go from 0C0h to 0FFh.
 By defect, the loading is done in RAM with 0C0h configuration.